Business Succession Planning

 - Maintaining loyalty of key employees through incentives

-- Fair treatment of family members active in the business versus those who are not
+- Fair treatment of family members both active and inactive in the business

-We’re in the business of counseling and assisting clients on matters involving the use of buy-sell agreements, non-compete agreements, life insurance arrangements, stock options, deferred compensation arrangements, wealth transfer through trusts and other estate and tax planning documents.
+We counsel and assist clients on matters involving the use of buy-sell agreements, non-compete agreements, life insurance arrangements, stock options, deferred compensation arrangements, wealth transfer through trusts, and other estate and tax planning documents.

 With full understanding that business succession planning is closely related to personal estate planning, the depth of our experience in both areas provides our clients the opportunity to comprehensively prepare for both the exit from their business and the management and transfer of their personal estate.